rackerlabs/support-how-to/content/how-to/rackspace-email/manage-cloud-office-administrator-information-in-the-control-panel/index.md

 3. Enter the six-digit code within the field provided, then click **Verify Phone** to save your changes.

-#### Trusted Devices
+#### Trusted devices

-**Trusted Devices** allow a Cloud Office administrator to log in from specified devices without being prompted for multi-factor authentication upon each log-in attempt.
-Trusted Devices can be established when administrators log-in from a new device by opting to **Remember This Device** during the initial sign-in process.
+*Trusted devices* allow a Cloud Office administrator to log in from specified devices without being prompted for multi-factor authentication on each login attempt.
+Adminstrators can establish trusted devices when they log in from a new device by opting to **Remember This Device** during the initial sign-in process.

 Use the following steps to modify your **Trusted Devices** within the **My Profile** section of the [Cloud Office Control Panel](cp.rackspace.com):

-**Remove Trusted Devices**
+**Remove trusted devices:**

 1. Click **Edit Trusted Devices**.

-2. Click on the **Trash** icon for the **Trsuted Device** that you wish to remove.
+2. Click on the **Trash** icon for the **Trusted Device** that you want to remove.

 3. Click **Update Trusted Devices** to save your changes.

-**Note:** Trusted devices are remembered for a 30 day period and each successful login from a trusted device resets the expiration period back to 30 days.
+**Note:** Trusted devices are remembered for 30 days, and each successful login from a trusted device resets the expiration period back to 30 days.

-#### Notification Settings
+#### Notification settings

 **Notification Settings** allow a Cloud Office Administrator to choose what types of alerts they want to receive regarding billing information, product updates, and system alerts.